jianleon/AlertLogicTechnicalTest/exam.rst

  Senior Software Engineer Technical Test
 =========================================

+Code repository using `Github <https://github.com/jianleon/AlertLogicTechnicalTest>`_.

 #.
 Language choosed - Python 3 (List prime numbers between 2 an 100)

 #.
 Detect a loop in a LinkedList

-	* Function for doing this without memory consumption for this case, must consider validation for a possible loops before insertion of new nodes.
+	* 2.a Function for doing this without memory consumption for this case, must consider validation for a possible loops before insertion of new nodes.
 Likewise, protect the way the "ref" values are accessed for preventing loops.

-Code repository using `Github <https://github.com/jianleon/AlertLogicTechnicalTest>`_.

 #.
 Considering the information granted and the main goal of the project, we must consider for this case: